sreejitha/Log-Analysis/readme.md

 ## Running application
 1. cd into the /vagrant/news folder.
-If you are at the right place you will see 2 files inside the folder- news.py, readme.md (this file) 2.Type the following command on terminal
+If you are at the right place you will see 2 files inside the folder- news.py, readme.md (this file)

+2. Type the following command on terminal

 ```
 python news.py